A model theory of topology: Introduction

+As well-known, just dropping any one of requirements (R1) - (R3), many successful and consolidated approaches are viable\footnote{The most classical approach is Stone duality \cite{Sto}, leading (among others \cite{J}) to various point-free generalizations of topology \cite{PP,PP2,V}.
+McKinsey and Tarski's original approach \cite{MT}, together with further developments \cite{JT,MT2,RS}, has been shown to provide a simple decidable formalism to talk about topology, which is frequently called ``the modal logic of topology'' \cite{Ar}.
+Other approaches include topological model theory \cite{BF,CKc,Z}, different axiomatizations \cite{Ed,Se,Pa} and the study of further mathematical structures related to topology \cite{DC,E,MP}, possibly from a constructive point of view \cite{SG}.}.

+\arxiv{Thus our project is mainly motivated by aesthetical taste, possibly influenced by the model-theoretical background of the author.
+Namely, we do not aim to create still another alternative theory; rather, we just ask what happens if we pursue the model theoretical point of view in its entirety (and in the first-order setting). }

-While originally we have pursued only the above-described minimal objective, namely, to detect which structural parts of topological spaces are preserved under model-theoretical homomorphisms, we subsequently realized that the resulting structures turn out to be of independent interest.
-Before outlining the obvious connections with spaces with a (not necessarily additive, aka, not necessarily topological) closure operator, we first rapidly present just a few examples of ``specialization'' structures which have appeared in various forms and under different names in very disparate and actually extremely distant settings.
+While originally we have pursued only the above-described minimal objective, namely, to detect which structural parts of topological spaces are preserved under model-theoretical homomorphisms in the first-order setting, we subsequently realized that the resulting structures turn out to be of independent interest.
+Though the idea has come out of mere curiosity, we ended up with theories which, at least in the author's opinion, have some quite remarkable features. \begin{enumerate}[(F1)] \item First of all, the theories have arisen independently in many different and distant settings.
+See Sections \ref{motiv} and \ref{exasub} for a list of examples.
+The fact that many applications exist in very different fields, sometimes far removed from topology, make the theories interesting for themselves, independently of the topological interpretation.